nbarn3s/twint/README.md

 Noticed a lot of people are having issues installing (including me).
 Please use the Dockerfile temporarily while I look into them.

 ## CLI Basic Examples and Combos
-A few simple examples to help you understand the basics:
+These are few simple examples to help you understand the basics.
+Note that if you clone this repo instead of installing the wheel, then use `python -m twint` instead of `twint`.
+Also, either add the location of the twint directory to your pythonpath or run from the cloned directory.
+**THE FOLLOWING SEEM TO WORK**
+- `twint -h` - Show the usage statement with commandline arguments
+- `twint -u username --user-full` - Collect full user information
 - `twint -u username` - Scrape all the Tweets of a *user* (doesn't include **retweets** but includes **replies**).
 - `twint -u username -s pineapple` - Scrape all Tweets from the *user*'s timeline containing _pineapple_.
 - `twint -s pineapple` - Collect every Tweet containing *pineapple* from everyone's Tweets.